(646) 525-4235 New York

 • Zellin, et al. v.
 Mt.
 Sinai Hosp., U.S.D.C., D. N.J.
 (2005) (court granted summary judgment dismissing plaintiffs-retirees’ ERISA claims that they were entitled to fixed healthcare premiums for life).

 • Ahearn, et al. v.
 Marsh & McLennan Cos., Inc., 2005 U.S. App.
 LEXIS 3575 (3d Cir.
-Mar.
-3, 2005) (Third Circuit affirmed district court’s entry of summary judgment dismissing purported ERISA class action and its granting of motion to dismiss ADEA collective action challenging interpretation of Social Security offset provision in “top hat” supplemental retirement plan).
+2005) (lead counsel and argued before Third Circuit, which affirmed district court’s entry of summary judgment dismissing purported ERISA class action and its granting of motion to dismiss ADEA collective action challenging interpretation of Social Security offset provision in “top hat” supplemental retirement plan).

 • Wallach v.
 TIAA-CREF, et al., U.S.D.C., S.D.N.Y.
-(2005) (represented TIAA and its retirement plan in ERISA case where former independent contractor alleged that he and similarly-situated individuals were misclassified, and thus entitled to various retirement benefits; case settled on favorable terms).
+(2005) (lead counsel representing TIAA and its retirement plan in ERISA case where former independent contractor alleged that he and similarly-situated individuals were misclassified, and thus entitled to various retirement benefits; case settled on favorable terms).